3 ways generosity can improve your health

 And doing them regularly could help you live a longer, healthier life.

-“Research suggests that the act of giving can help us feel a sense of purpose, reduce our stress and depression levels and can even help us improve our self-esteem,” explains Lynne Gallagher, LCSW, behavioral health case manager at Geisinger Health Plan.
+“Research suggests that the act of giving can help us feel a sense of purpose, reduce our stress and depression levels and can even help us improve our self-esteem,” explains Lynne Gallagher, LCSW, clinical psychiatry specialist at Geisinger.
 “These emotional benefits then lead to positive impacts to our physical health.”

 Here are 3 ways generosity can improve your health